Skip to main content

 }

 Session messages are only sent within an active 24-hour conversation window.
 See Compliance — Conversation Window.
 Response: Meta returns a message ID on success.
-This ID is stored on the Message record and used to match incoming status update webhooks back to the original send.
+This ID is stored in Galantis and used to match incoming status update webhooks back to the original send.

 Template API